STEVE DISCUSSES THE REAL LION KING’S LEGACY IN TANZANIA...

 Conservation Challenges that Lions in Africa are facing right now

-There are issues with neighboring villages and the land itself that put lions in Africa at risk.
+There are issues with neighbouring villages and the land itself that put lions in Africa at risk.

 Due to how earth is changing right now and having lots of dry areas, animals move alot to look for food.
 This has the potential for other carnivores to move and go outside of the parks to look for livestock in surrounding villages.
 This puts the lions at risk of being killed by the villagers if the lions disrupt their village.
 For example, if a lion were to kill a cow on the village territory, the villagers become threatened and feel they need to protect their property and their safety.